 There's more...

 In step 2, you install the DockerMSFTProvider package.
 This package also has the necessary Windows components to run containers.
 On Windows Server, this includes the Containers Windows feature (as you check in step 6).

+In step 5, you remove Defender.
+This is a simple fix to avoid issues that can arise when you test this recipe.
+For production you should consult the Docker documentation at https://docs.docker.com/engine/security/antivirus/.

 Deploying sample containers